 Also the program makes use of constants to create smaller types.
 E.g. constant Window = Gnome::Gtk4::Window;

-to use the Window
+to use Window

 as a type.